nutonomy/nuscenes-devkit/docs/instructions_nuimages.md

  - If an object is occluded by another object whose width is less than 5 pixels (e.g. a thin fence), then the external object can be included in the polygon.
  - If an object is loosely covered by another object (e.g. branches, bushes), do not create several polygons for visible areas that are less than 15 pixels in diameter.
- - If an object enclosed by the bounding box is occluded by another foreground object but has a visible area through a glass window (like for cars / vans / trucks), not create a polygon on that visible area.
+ - If an object enclosed by the bounding box is occluded by another foreground object but has a visible area through a glass window (like for cars / vans / trucks), do not create a polygon on that visible area.
  - If an object has a visible area through a hole of another foreground object, create a polygon on the visible area.
  Exemptions would be holes from bicycle / motorcycles / bike racks and holes that are less than 15 pixels diameter.
  - If a static / moveable object has another object attached to it (signboard, rope), include it in the annotation.